storj/docs/app/dcs/third-party-tools/kerberos-vault/page.md

 The [Kerberos.io](https://kerberos.io) project (not to be confused with the authentication protocol of the same name) offers an open-source platform for video analytics and monitoring.
 With a modular system design focused on minimal startup requirements and additional components available to add later, Kerberos.io is built to work for everything from small, personal systems to complex enterprise configurations.
 This makes it a useful solution that is relevant at all scales.

 The modularity of Kerberos.io includes optional components that help integrate it into any cloud architecture.
 One of these components is [Kerberos Vault](https://kerberos.io/product/vault/), which provides a flexible and extensible storage solution for video files.
-Kerberos Vault is designed to work with several different cloud providers, including Storj DCS, to allow for customized storage options where users can bring their own providers.
+Kerberos Vault is designed to work with several different cloud providers, including Storj, to allow for customized storage options where users can bring their own providers.

-## Storj DCS and Kerberos
+## Storj and Kerberos

 Storj's decentralized cloud storage platform offers a great video storage backend for integration with Kerberos.io and Kerberos Vault.
-This is because the distributed storage design that Storj DCS is built on offers both high availability access to video files (thanks to its network of nodes across multiple regions) and secure, reliable hosting with no single-point-of-failure.
+This is because the distributed storage design that Storj is built on offers both high availability access to video files (thanks to its network of nodes across multiple regions) and secure, reliable hosting with no single-point-of-failure.

-Conveniently, it is fairly simple to configure Storj DCS to work with Kerberos Vault.
+Conveniently, it is fairly simple to configure Storj to work with Kerberos Vault.
 This doc will show the steps necessary to do so.

 ### Prerequisites